 Limited child-to-instructor ratios and increasingly segmented age groups are improving the on-mountain learning experience, while an emphasis on base-area activities and events is adding more family fun to the after-ski routine.
-U.S. resorts are catering to new parents with child care and babysitting programs available for kids as young as 6 months.
+Additionally, U.S. resorts are catering to new parents with child care and babysitting programs available for kids as young as 6 months.

 Keystone is one of the great resorts off I-70 in the Colorado Rockies.
 It delivers a kid-friendly experience from the moment the car doors open.
 Free parking near the resort’s base and free gear wagons make transportation from the lot to the lift a breeze.

 When traveling with kids who have a short attention span and little patience, choosing a ski resort that’s close to an airport can make all the difference.
-Park City Mountain Resort in Utah is located just a 35-minute drive from Salt Lake City International.
+Park City Mountain Resort in Utah fits the bill, located just a 35-minute drive from Salt Lake City International.